Please call me if you have tax questions.

 PHONE: 734-475-2401 ext.
 13

 You can check your current tax information online.
 You may pay your Township taxes online by credit card.
-Credit card payments are due on or before 2/14/2021.

-Please click here to check your current tax information or make credit card payments online
+Please click here to check your current tax information or make credit card payments online (fees apply for this service).
+Once you click the above link, the payment section is in the left hand column: online payments; current tax payments.

 Allow an extension for payment of taxes from February 28th until April 30th.
 Deferments are available to taxpayers whose gross household income for the preceding calendar year did not exceed $40,000 and meet one of the following criteria: